Drug Addiction Intervention

 Many Narconon centers have experienced interventionists they work with to help people break free from addiction.
 When a drug addiction intervention is needed, they know who to send, who can work with the addicted person and draw out that person’s true desire to live clean and sober again.

-Oftentimes, family encounters to try to end the addiction can be highly emotionally charged because everyone is insistent on rehab and fearful of what will happen if the idea is not accepted.
-But someone experienced in drug addiction intervention can take a calm role in bringing about the addicted person's own decision to find sobriety.
+Oftentimes, family encounters with the addict can be highly emotionally charged because everyone is insistent on rehab and fearful of what will happen if the idea is not accepted.
+But someone experienced in drug addiction intervention can take a calm role in bringing about the addicted person’s own decision to find sobriety.

-If you need help bringing about a desire for treatment in a person who is currently trapped in addiction, contact Narconon International at 800-775-8750 for help in finding a Narconon center and an experienced interventionist near you.
+If you need help bringing about a desire for treatment in a person who is currently trapped in addiction, contact Narconon for help in finding a center and an experienced interventionist near you.